-In 2015, the Board of Directors has approved 4 policies on the matter relating to the corporate governance, i.e., Anti-Corruption Policy, Whistle Blowing Policy, Policy on Treatment of respect for Human Rights, and Policy on Treatment of Intellectual Property and has further approved Code of Conduct (revised version) and Succession Planning Policy in 2016 which are aligned with "The Principles of Corporate Governance of Listed Companies 2012" prescribed by the Stock Exchange of Thailand and the "Corporate Governance Report of Thai Listed Companies" prescribed by Thai Institute of Directors.
-All shareholders, investors and stakeholders can download the Corporate Governance Policy from the Company's website at www.namyongterminal.com.
+In 2017, the Board of Directors has approved Good Corporate Governance Policy (revised version) to align with "Corporate Governance Code for listed companies 2017" prescribed by the Securities and Exchange Commission, Thailand and the "Corporate Governance Report of Thai Listed Companies" prescribed by Thai Institute of Directors.
+All shareholders. investors and stakeholders can download the Corporate Governance Policy from the Company's website at www.namyongterminal.com.